jyoti-kumari/ProductsAssignment/README.md

 A simple project that shows different category Products with detail.

-Dependencies:-
+## Dependencies

-1. Xcode version 15.2
+1. Xcode version 15
 2. Run pod install to install the dependencies in the project.

-Architecture: -
+## Architecture

-1. Clean Acrhitecture for this project (tried to do separation of concerns)
+1. Used clean Acrhitecture
 2. PromiseKit is used for asynchronous tasks

-Test cases: -
+## Test cases
-1. Application test coverage is 90% above
+1. Application test coverage is 90% and above
-2. Attached test coverage screenshot
+2. Snapshot test cases are covered for iPhone 15 pro, iOS 17.2
-3. Snapshot test cases are tested on iPhone 15 pro, iOS 17.2
+3. Xcode version 15.2